 The traffic demand for the southbound SR 47 to northbound I-110 connector is expected to increase and exceed the current limit for a single-lane connector.
-The existing 2009 connector traffic volume is approximately 1,300 vehicles per hour (vph) during both the AM and PM peak periods.
-This volume is expected to reach approximately 2,300 vph in 2035.
+The existing 2009 connector traffic volume is approximately 1,318 and 1,219 vehicles per hour (vph) during the AM and PM peak periods respectively.
+This volume is expected to reach approximately 2,266 and 2,345 vph in 2035 during the AM and PM peak periods respectively.
 As a result, the southbound SR 47 mainline will experience significant backup unless an additional lane is provided to accommodate the increased demand.
 Caltrans HDM Index 504.4 recommends a multilane branch connection when the design year volume exceeds 1,500 vph.